Skip to content

 • Browser fingerprinting / anti-automation - we’re not that kind of product.

-• Two rounds of pre-release internal audits (see docs/SECURITY_AUDIT_PRERELEASE.md in the repo).
+• Pre-release internal audits documented in docs/SECURITY_AUDIT_PRERELEASE.md in the repo.

 security@z4j.com.
 Do not file a public issue for undisclosed vulnerabilities.
 See disclosure.